 This toolkit enables principals to disseminate wellness and brain health information to parents/caregivers and faculty.
-The toolkit is organized by topic and provides facts and statistics to help you learn more about brain health begin educating your own self about mental health with the various statistics and facts.
-Next, utilizing the various communication templates, share the information to parents, student, or faculty through email or social media
+The toolkit is organized by topic and provides facts and statistics to help you learn more about brain health and to begin educating yourself about mental health.
+Utilizing the various communication templates, you can share the information with parents/caregivers, student, and faculty through email or social media.